commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 for signed values, such as adding some predefined offset prior to serialisation to make sure that the value being serialised is non-negative.
 When value deserialised, the same offset must be subtracted to get the actual value.
-- May have different serialisation length, based on the value being serialised, such as having [Base-128](https://en.wikipedia.org/wiki/Variable-length_quantity) encoding.
+- May have variable serialisation length, based on the value being serialised, such as having [Base-128](https://en.wikipedia.org/wiki/Variable-length_quantity) encoding.